jeffstieler/atlas-help/user-accounts/authentication.html.md

 You can read more about `vagrant login` and its options in the [Vagrant documentation](https://docs.vagrantup.com/v2/cli/login.html).
 You cannot use Vagrant login with Two Factor authentication.

+### Sudo Mode

+When accessing certain admin-level pages on Atlas (adjusting your user profile, for example), you may notice that you're prompted for your password, even though you're already logged in.
+This is by design, and aims to help guard protect you if your screen is unlocked and unattended.

+### Session Management

+You can see a list of your active sessions on [your security settings page](https://atlas.hashicorp.com/settings/security).
+From here, you can revoke sessions, in case you have lost access to a machine from which you were accessing Atlas.